-The Missouri Department of Education's Missouri Heritage Project includes some suggested content and resources for teaching about the civil rights movement (dese.mo.gov/moheritage/Unit17WeShallOvercome. htm).
+The Missouri Department of Education's Missouri Heritage Project includes some suggested content and resources for teaching about the civil rights movement (https://dese.mo.gov/missouri-heritage/finding-missouri-our-history-heritage/unit-17-we-shall-overcome).
 This website lists possible research topics and links to eight lesson plans, most from Missouri-based SuccessLink.
 While the lessons are good, they lack the breadth necessary for a full treatment of the nuanced aspects of the civil rights movement.
 The resource page is not easy to locate.